pythian/blog-files/README.md

 Now create some views on the new tables, as well as some views on views.

+Each of the tables has a view `select * from TABLE_NAME`.
+The other views JOIN these views.

 ```text
 @@ create-views
 XP_OBJECT_ID_V
 View created.

 XP_OBJECT_DATES_V
 View created.

 XP_OBJECT_NAMES_V
 View created.

 XP_OBJECT_TYPES_V
 View created.

 XP_OBJECT_STATUS_V
 View created.

 XP_OBJECT_ID_TYPE_V
 View created.

 XP_OBJECT_ID_NAME_V
 View created.

 XP_OBJECT_ID_STATUS_V
 View created.

 XP_OBJECT_ID_DATES_V
 View created.

 XP_OBJECTS_V
 View created.
 ```

 ## permissions

-It would be best to run these script as an account that has DBA privileges, otherwise it may fail.
+The simplest way to run these scripts is from an account that has DBA privileges, otherwise it may fail.

+While I could go ferret out the necessary privileges, that is not the focus of this article, and so determining the exact privileges required is left as an exercise for the reader.

 From OH/rdbms/admin/dbmsutil.sql